willardperalta/willardperalta.github.io/projects/iou.md

   - Android Development
   - Mobile Design
   - Entrepreneurship
-summary: I.O.U. is an Android mobile app designed for college students that often split checks at restaurants.
-It keeps tabs on how much money each person owes each other.
+summary: I.O.U. is an Android mobile app designed and developed in a team of two for my Mobile Design class at UH Mānoa.
+The app is for college students that often split checks at restaurants.
 ---
 ## Mobile Design
 In my mobile design class at UH Mānoa, I developed an Android app with a partner called I.O.U.
 We needed to approach our app from an entrepreneurial perspective and target a specific audience, our specific demographic was college students that are part of large friend groups who eat out at restaurants often. <a href="../images/ics466_final_paper.pdf" target="_blank">Here is our in depth paper we wrote which goes into detail about the design, implementation, and results from peer evaluations. </a>